hashicorp-education/learn-vault-secrets-dotnet-vault/README.md

 # HashiCorp Vault with .NET Example

 These assets are provided to show how to use HashiCorp Vault with .NET.

+It's included here as supporting content to the [Using HashiCorp Vault C# Client with .NET Core](https://developer.hashicorp.com/vault/tutorials/app-integration/dotnet-httpclient) tutorial.

 It uses two patterns:

 - Vault C# Library for Static Secrets Injection